What is peripheral neuropathy?

 - Keep your oncologist informed about new or worsening symptoms.

-Currently, there’s no proven way to prevent neuropathy caused by chemotherapy.
+Currently, there’s no scientifically proven way to prevent neuropathy caused by chemotherapy.
 And there’s no way to know in advance who’ll develop it and who won’t.
-Some research, with mixed results, has suggested that for some individuals, taking glutathione, calcium or magnesium, or certain antidepressant or anti-seizure drugs could help mitigate the risk.

-Before starting chemotherapy, tell your oncologist about other health conditions, such as diabetes, that could lead to neuropathy.
-That can help them choose the best chemotherapy drug for you.
+Before starting chemotherapy, tell your oncologist about other health conditions, such as diabetes mellitus, that could lead to peripheral neuropathy.
+This can help them choose the best chemotherapy drug for you.

 Your oncologist may try to lessen the risk by prescribing lower doses of chemotherapy drugs over a longer period of time.
 If symptoms start, it may be appropriate to stop chemotherapy and restart when symptoms improve.
 It’s something that must be decided on a case-by-case basis.